org-metaeffekt/metaeffekt-bom-essentials/README.md

 ## Definitions

-### Assets, Software Assets and Hardware Assets
+In advance to the details some definitions on terminology is provided.

+### Asset
 An Asset is concept or unit of value.
 Here, either a Software or Hardware Asset.
+Assets may also include documents and data.

 ### Software Asset
 A Software Asset is an Asset consisting of Software.
 Software Assets are for example: